 Draw an interior or exterior space as if you have X-Ray vision.
 See through the objects and emphasize where they overlap in the space to create depth.

-Interpret the theme of “ghosts” through visual repetition.
+Interpret the theme of “ghosts” by exploring repetition and transparency.

 Create a 3D object to serve as a visual reference you can observe and draw from life.